INVESTIGATIVE REPORT

 A search query for "vehicles with Bernie stickers" or "vehicles with NRA stickers" becomes theoretically possible.
 Your political identity becomes a searchable filter.

-The system creates a unique visual signature that allows for the retrospective tracking of your car across campus based solely on its appearance — bypassing any anonymity you thought you had.
+The system creates a unique visual signature for retrospective tracking of your car based on appearance alone, without the anonymity you assumed you had.

 Who Sees Your Data?